Shared interest network

 From Pride to Enlightenment: how does your sexuality relate to your sense of self?
 It’s important to cultivate a positive attitude to ourselves, but how might identity stop us achieving our greatest potential in life?

-This networks aims to inform and learn about sexual diversity and the dharma/dhamma: from Buddha Shakyamuni, over various teachers and traditions from the past till now.
-We also want to connect Buddhist LGBTi groups in Europe and share information about their initiatives.
+This networks aims, among others, to inform and learn about sexual diversity and the dharma/dhamma: from Buddha Shakyamuni, over various teachers and traditions from the past till now.
+We also want to connect Buddhist LGBTI groups in Europe and share information about their initiatives.

 Network coordinator: Munisha

 If you have a contribution to the topic of a network (for example an article, a date for an event, a book, a video, …) and/or if you would like to take part in a network, please email the network coordinator.

 Below we give some examples of reports, articles, talks and activities by various traditions.

 Damma teaching on same-sex marriage (March 2012) by Ajahn Brahm, Abbot of Bodhinyana Monastery, in Serpentine, Western Australia, and Spiritual Director of the Buddhist Society of Western Australia.

 This talk - 'Buddhism, Sexuality, And Identity' - was given in 2011 by Munisha at the Manchester Buddhist Centre in the series ‘Buddhism and the Big Questions’.

 Munisha has been a member of the Triratna Buddhist Order since 2003.